alphagov/whitehall/docs/adr/0002-new-asset-model.md

 ### Existing model

-The existing asset model uses `AttachmentData` and `ImageData` objects to store data about uploaded files:
+The existing asset model primarily uses `AttachmentData` and `ImageData` objects to store data about uploaded files.
+There are also various other assets, such as logos, but we are mostly focused on Attachments and Images here:

 ![existing asset model](0002-new-asset-model/existing_asset_model.svg)